aelai/Azure-Project-Trading/README.md

     - Tutorial to create an ARM template can be found [here] (https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-tutorial-create-first-template?tabs=azure-powershell).
 - Azure Data Factory
     - Orchestration and management of source data.
+- Azure Key Vault
+    - Storage of Keys and Secrets
+- Azure Databricks
+    - Delta Tables
+    - Potential ML and other transformations
 - Azure Data Lake Storage
 - Power Shell
     - Used to initiate the deployment of certain resources.